secdev/scapy/doc/scapy/installation.rst

 For your convenience direct links are given to the versions I used (for Python 2.5).
 If these links do not work or if you are using a different Python version, just visit the homepage of the respective package and look for a Windows binary.
 As a last resort, search the web for the filename.

-After all packages are installed, open a command prompt (cmd.exe), change to the directory containing scapy.py and run Scapy with ``run_scapy.bat``.
-For usage information see the interactive demo and the other documents on Scapy's homepage.
+After all packages are installed, open a command prompt (cmd.exe) and run Scapy by typing ``scapy``.
+If you have set the PATH correctly, this will find a little batch file in your ``C:\Python25\Scripts`` directory and instruct the Python interpreter to load Scapy.

 If really nothing seems to work, consider skipping the Windows version and using Scapy from a Linux Live CD -- either in a virtual machine on your Windows host or by booting from CDROM: An older version of Scapy is already included in grml and BackTrack for example.
-While using the Live CD you can easily upgrade to the lastest Scapy version (for Unix) by typing ``cd /tmp && wget scapy.net``.
+While using the Live CD you can easily upgrade to the lastest Scapy version by typing ``cd /tmp && wget scapy.net``.

 Optional packages
 ^^^^^^^^^^^^^^^^^